Who gets the house in a divorce?

 - has a disability and therefore a greater need for housing provision;

-- contributed significantly more to the deposit and mortgage than the other person, and the marriage was a very short one.
+- contributed significantly more to the deposit and mortgage than the other person, and the marriage was a very short.

-Before knowing how the house is likely to be divided, we will need to obtain a valuation of your home.
+Before knowing how the house will likely be divided, we will need to value your home.
 We have a network of experienced valuers and can select the one most appropriate for your property type and location.
-Once we receive the valuation and full disclosure of all assets owned by you and your spouse, we will advise you on what is likely to happen to the matrimonial home.
+Once we receive the valuation and full disclosure of all assets you and your spouse own, we will advise you on what is likely to happen to the matrimonial home.

 If you wish to retain the family home, then we can advise you on your options, which may include: